Úrsula Micaela Morata: Convent in Alicante

 In 1669, the first steps were taken to establish a convent of the Capuchin Poor Clares in the city of Alicante.
 The difficulties were many, and the foundation did not take place until 1672.
 The first residence was provisional, in a house not really appropriate for communitarian life.
 For that reason, work began on the construction of a convent and church, financed by donations from the people of Alicante and John of Austria the Younger, and under the protection of Charles II.
 The work was not completed until 1682.
 The convent received the title of Triumphs of the Blessed Sacrament, a name inspired by one of Sister Ursula's visions.

-Sister Ursula Micaela held the office of vicaress (vicaria or deputy abbess) of the convent until 1699, when she was elected abbess, an office she held until her death.
+Sister Ursula Micaela held the office of vicaress (vicaria or deputy abbess) of the convent.
+In February 1699 she was elected abbess, an office she held until her death.
 These later experiences are not recorded in her Autobiography, since she left off writing it in 1684.